-The LDD SDK is a group of plug-ins included with LDD for the Eclipse IDE software, which is available from www.eclipse.org.
+The LDD SDK is a group of plug-ins that are included with LDD for the Eclipse IDE software.
+For more information, see the documentation for Eclipse IDE.

-The SDK provides tools for creating solutions for LDD, allowing you to write scripts, edit solution settings and device policies, develop components, and package finished solutions.
+The SDK provides tools for creating solutions for LDD and lets you do the following:

+- Write scripts.

+- Edit solution settings and device policies.

+- Develop components.

+- Package finished solutions.